13th (Western) Division: Baghdad, December 1916 – March 1917

 Between May and December 1916, the 13th (Western) Division refitted and re-equipped, ready for the drive northward to capture Baghdad.
 In July, Major-General Maude was elevated to command the expanded and renamed Mesopotamian Expeditionary Force.
 In his place, Brigadier-General Walter Cayley, formerly the commander of the 39th Brigade, was elevated to command of the division.
 On 12 December 1916, the division advanced from Sheik Sa'ad on Kut.
 At the Second Battle of Kut, the division helped drive the Ottoman forces from the town.
 After a brief pause, the division drove north, crossing the Diyala River, and participated in the capture of Baghdad on 11 March 1917.
 Following the capture of Baghdad, the 13th (Western) Division fought a number of battles to consolidate British control over the Baghdad vilayet.
 This included fighting at Dellis Abbas (27–28 March 1917), Duqma (29 March 1917), Nahr Kalis (9–15 April 1917), the passage of the Adhaim (18 April 1917) and the action of the Shatt al 'Adhaim (30 April 1917).
 Despite the relative inaction of the British to advance further, the division also fought at the Second and Third Action of Jabal Hamrin (16–20 October 1917 and 3–6 December 1917).

 Mosul, February–October 1918

-Tommies of the 7th (Service) Battalion, North Staffordshire Regiment at Baladajar Station following the failed attempt to hold Baku in Persia in 1918.
+Tommies of the 7th (Service) Battalion, North Staffordshire Regiment, at Baladajar Station in the aftermath of the failed attempt to hold Baku in Persia, 1918.

 Along with the rest of the Mesopotamian Expeditionary Force, the 13th (Western) Division remained in the Baghdad vilayet for the rest of 1917 and the early part of 1918.
 The division fought its last engagement as a division at the action of Tuz Khurmatli on 29 April 1918.
 In July 1918, the 39th Brigade was detached from the division and be assigned to Dunsterforce (Major General Lionel Dunsterville).
 The 40th Brigade was detached from the division, along with the divisional artillery, to support the drive to Mosul and further north.